kagaimiq/jielie/datafmt/br17-fw.md

   * AC691N: *same as AC690N*
   * AC692N: `18 00 F0 0A 0A 01 00 00`

-Then, at offsets 0x20, 0x40 and 0x60 the [file headers](sdfile.md#flash-header) can be seen, which describe the following files:
+Then, at offsets 0x20, 0x40 and 0x60 the [file headers](sdfile.md#flash-header) can be seen, which describes three files:

 - `uboot.boot` (type 0x01) → the second-stage bootloader
 - `_____.____2` (type 0x03) → the additional file list